 Pacific salmon are an amazing species quick to make local adaptation through natural selection.
 Within just one or two generations salmon can adapt to changing conditions.
 Massive commercial releases of hatchery fish interbreed with wild fish and destabilize the core populations of salmon.
 The previously stable population of wild salmon may have simply been overwhelmed by the sheer volume of hatchery fish to the detriment of the fishery as a whole.

 Bigger 4-year-olds produce more eggs.
 The eggs are also bigger providing more nutrient and hence the offspring are more likely to survive.
 Here is another monster salmon caught “back in the day” prior to 1996 by Norm Thackwell in the Waimakariri River.
 It weighed an astonishing 42lbs.

 Rasmus Gabrielsson believes it could be a good idea for anglers to release the bigger older fish particularly the females.
 Though catch & release causes stress and exhausts returning salmon decreasing their chances of survival.
 The greater the number of older salmon that make it through to spawn the better it will be for the fishery’s recovery.

 He noted that the sockeye salmon fishery in South Canterbury and North Otago had up until a few years ago all but disappeared but has now come back very strongly with a population thought to number some 40,000 fish.
 Now there is a good challenge for you.
 Why not set about catching a sockeye salmon.

+I strongly suggest you watch Malcolm Bell and Rasmus Gabrielsson on The Complete Angler podcast below.
 You also might like to take a look at this article which appeared on Stuff.co.nz recently: Sea-run salmon crisis prompt daily bag limit change.

 This post was last modified on 10/02/2021 3:46 am